smed-kaizen/kaizen-design/README.md

 and I wanted to implement this kaizen principle in my life in an enjoyable way.

-This project is my personal approach and implementation to the kaizen principle in a fun way that motivates me and hopefully other people to feel accomplished and motivated to follow the things we want in our short span of life.
+This project is my personal approach and implementation to the kaizen principle in a fun way that motivates me and hopefully other people to feel accomplished and motivated to follow the things we want in our short life spans.

+# General Idea:
+You have an amount of credit each day, Adding a task for the day will take some credit depending on how hard the task is (subjective).
+Marking the task as done will add experience to the user.
+When the user reaches an amount of experience, he can level up thus adding more credit and the ability to do more tasks.
+Not doing anything a day will cause the user to lose some exp.

+It is possible to make some features available only after the users reaches a certain level.

+# Index
+This repo contains the following information:
+- README.md: Motivation and introduction.
+- REQUIREMENT.md: Describes the functional and non-functional requirement.
+- assets/ : A directory that contains images or design saved files of the software used in the design (visual_paradigm).